Freed-Wu/soc/README.md

 journalctl -tmaster -fn0
 ```

+## Debug

-For debug, connect board and PC by a WLAN, then add IP address in board and PC,
+Connect board and PC by a WLAN, then add IP address in board and PC,
 such as:

 Board: